SCalwas/DoctorFill/README.md

 To verify that everything is set up correctly, run the intermediary smee client as described in an earlier section.
 Then run the Doctor Fill app.py from a command line or IDE/debugger.
+If configuring an IDE/debugger, Doctor Fill is a Flask app and it must monitor port 3000.
+(The default port for Flask apps is 5000.)

-Doctor Fill should perform its initialization and then begin waiting for notifications from GitHub.
+Upon startup, Doctor Fill should perform its initialization and then begin waiting for notifications from GitHub.
 As Doctor Fill proceeds, it logs informational messages to the console.